Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Set-WebSitesSite.md

 ```

 ### -HostNames
-Specifies one or more hostnames associated with the site.
+Specifies one or more host names associated with the site.
 For example:

 `-HostName "contoso-internal.contoso.com"`

-To specify multiple hostnames, separate the names by using commas:
+To specify multiple host names, separate the names by using commas:

 `HostName "contoso-internal.contoso.com", "employees.contos.com"`